Headphones On: Music video

 The official video for "Headphones On" was released alongside the song on April 18, 2025, with Mitch Ryan returning as director following his previous work with Rae on "High Fashion".
 Dara Allen also styled the visuals after collaborating with Rae on her previous three music videos.
 Filmed in Reykjavík, Iceland, the visual opens with Rae daydreaming during a break from her shift at the eponymous supermarket.
 As she listens to music on her headphones, she imagines herself wandering through the Icelandic countryside where she is seen riding a white horse and has neon pink hair.
 L'Officiels Danielle Jaculewicz complimented that Rae "knows how to build a new universe in her music videos" and The Cuts Julia Reinstein said the video is evocative of the late 2000s.
 Rae described filming it as "a really transformative experience."
 The intro of the video features a portion of its album interlude, "Life's No Fun Through Clear Waters", which is titled after one of the song's lyrics.
+Dazed ranked it as the best music video of 2025, commenting that it captures "navigating life as a troubled adolescent, existing in an imaginary, otherworldly realm by way of distraction" and is "the perfect visualiser for the phrase 'headphones in, world out'."